Current Liabilities: What They Are & How to Calculate [+ Calculator]

 Current Liabilities Formula

-Here’s the formula for how to calculate your current liabilities, along with a description of each category.
+Here is the formula for how to calculate current liabilities, along with a description of each category.
 The items in this formula can be found on your company’s balance sheet.

 Notes Payable

-This is the total amount of loan payments you’re obligated to make.
-For example, when you get a small business loan, you’ll likely be required to sign a promissory note, a document that outlines the terms of repayment.
+Notes payable are the agreements that outline the terms of a loan and represent the total debt obligations you currently owe.
+For example, when you get a small business loan, you will likely be required to sign a promissory note, a document that outlines the terms of repayment.
 These terms typically include the loan amount, loan term, interest rate, and the amount and frequency of periodic payments.
 Any payments that are due within 12 months are considered a current liability.

 Accounts Payable

-Accounts payable (A/P) refers to the amount that’s owed to suppliers and other vendors for services and products they’ve provided to your business.
-These businesses typically will issue an invoice to your company, which must then be paid within 30 to 60 days.
+Accounts payable refers to the amount that’s owed to suppliers and other vendors for services and products they’ve provided to your business.
+These businesses will typically issue an invoice to your company, which must then be paid within 30 to 60 days.
+A/P includes items such as invoices, contracts, and legal fees.

 Short-term Loans